 Didn’t pay a toll?
 Enforcers may track you across state lines

-WASHINGTON — New England drivers who speed through toll plazas in neighboring states without paying are in for a rude surprise.
+— New England drivers who speed through toll plazas in neighboring states without paying are in for a rude surprise.

 Maine, Massachusetts and New Hampshire have agreed to crack down on their own residents who frequently blow off tolls in the other states.
 The 3-year-old arrangement has yielded only modest amounts of money, but it is being hailed as a model for interstate cooperation as electronic tolling spreads across the country.

 “It’s really an issue of fairness,” said Chris Waszczuk, administrator of the New Hampshire Department of Transportation’s bureau of turnpikes.
 “If we don’t have the capability to collect from the out-of-staters, it is going to be a huge problem,” he added.

 Forty-two percent of the revenue collected on New Hampshire’s toll roads comes from out-of-state drivers, Waszczuk said.
 So far, New Hampshire has recovered more than $180,000 from the owners of 190 vehicles over the course of the program, which began in August 2011.

 Part of the reason why the collection numbers are so small is because about 70 percent of vehicle owners will pay their missed tolls after getting one or two invoices.
 Once the state prevents motorists from renewing their registration, Waszczuk said, it collects 95 percent of what it is owed.

 “It’s not in the millions,” Waszczuk said, but it “is important to remember that it creates the expectation among the travelers that they will pay.”